yoons12055/yoons12055/README.md

 - **NoSQL (MongoDB), Data Warehousing, Business Intelligence**
   - Studied through Guru99 Website Tutorial

+## Current
+- Work as a software engineer intern at **Bank of America** in Summer 2022 (App Development)
+- Studying IOS Development with Swift and Xcode through **iOS & Swift - The Complete iOS App Development Bootcamp**

 ## Plans
-- Plan to take an Udemy Course (Already Bought) **Docker Mastery: with Kubernetes + Swarm from a Docker Captain**
+- Plan to take an Udemy Course  **Docker Mastery: with Kubernetes + Swarm from a Docker Captain**
-- Plan to take an Udemy Course (Already Bought) **Ultimate AWS Certified Cloud Practitioner - 2022**
+- Plan to take an Udemy Course  **Ultimate AWS Certified Cloud Practitioner - 2022**
 - Aim to earn **AWS Cloud Practitioner Certification**
-- Plan to participate **Software Engineer bootcamp at Rithm School** this Summer 2022
 - After graduation, I want to work as a software engineer in the United States or plan to go to **graduate program** in Data Science.